jc2554/ECE3400-team7/docs/lab4.md

 };

 The receiver should be getting a maze and when we start iterating through the maze, the maze should continue to update at the receiving end.
 It increments each element in the array by 1 and goes through all y coordinates(rows) first before moving to the next x coordinate (column).
 This is demonstrated in the video below:
 [![The whole setup](./image/lab4/IMG_3716.JPG)](https://youtu.be/KNLFmP_W6XA)

+This video demonstrates the arduino code iterating through the maze array, and the updated maze begin displayed on the receiver end:
 [![Iterating maze array](./image/lab4/IMG_3715.JPG)](https://youtu.be/_CwknqWVh10)

+This is a picture of our design for the voltage divider-- digital pins 2-8 and A0 are all outputs bit 2 is the LSB (least significant bit) and 8 is the MSB (most significant bit):
 ![](./image/lab4/IMG_0021.JPG)

+This is a video of the final maze on the computer monitor-- white is unexplored areas, blue is explored, and green is the current location of the robot:
 [![The result on screen](./image/lab4/IMG_3741-2.JPG)](https://youtu.be/DG-bNLUZ5qI)

 ### FPGA